jpsm83/health/backlog.md

 USER routes all checked
 ARTICLE routes - all checked
-AUTH routes - only SIGNIN checked
+AUTH routes - all checked

 BACKEND / FRONTEND
 - create logic to verify user email